PPC Optimization: Tips, strategies, and automation

 • Allocate budget strategically based on performance, and focus your spending for high-performing ad groups.

-Ad copy optimisation
+Ad copy optimization

 The ad text you craft for your PPC campaigns has a significant impact on their performance.
 Ad copy is your first impression on potential customers and your one opportunity to convince them to click.